iapchi/Projects/ReviewMaterial.md

 ## ```Map<K, V>``` Interface
     * Used to identify a value by a key, each element in a map is a Key-Value pair
-    * NOTE: Map does not implement the Collection interface, however it is considered to be part of the Collections framework
+    * NOTE: Map does not implement the Collection interface, however it is considered to be part of the Collections framework The main methods in Map interface:

+    (1)public abstract int size()
+    Returns the number of key-value mappings in this map.

+    (2)public abstract boolean containsKey(Object obj)
+    Returns true if this map contains a mapping for the specified key.

+    (3)public abstract boolean containsValue(Object obj)
+    Returns true if this map maps one or more keys to the specified value.

+    (4)public abstract Object get(Object obj)
+    Returns the value to which this map maps the specified key.

+    (5)public abstract Object remove(Object obj)
+     Removes the mapping for this key from this map if it is present.

+    (6)public abstract Set keySet()
+     Returns a set view of the keys contained in this map.

 ### ```HashMap<K,V> implements Map<K,V>```
     * Stores elements in key-value pairs